ScilifelabDataCentre/Anubis/README.md

 Anubis is a web-based system to handle calls for proposals, proposal submission, reviews, decisions and grant dossiers.
 It allows:

 - The creation of calls, which includes defining what information a proposals should contain.
 - The publication of calls, with handling of open/close dates.
-- Proposals can be created, edited and submitted based on open calls.
+- Proposals can be created, edited and submitted by users based on open calls.
 - To prepare and submit a proposal, a person must must create an account in the Anubis system.
 - Accounts with the role admin (or 'admin', for short) have the privileges to use all features in the system, including inspecting and handling calls, proposals, reviews, decisions and grants.
+- Specific accounts can be given the privilege of creating calls by the admin.
+They will be owners of the calls they create.
-- An admin in the Anubis site designates which accounts should be reviewers of the proposals in a call.
+- A call owner designates which accounts should be reviewers of the proposals in a call.
-- The admin records the decisions that the reviewers have made.
+- The call owner or admin records the decisions that the reviewers have made.
-- Grants can have information and documents added by grantees and/or the Anubis site staff.
+- Grants can have information and documents added by grant receivers and/or the Anubis site staff.

 # Installation